Swinject/Swinject/Documentation/InjectionPatterns.md

 ## Method Injection

 _Method injection_ is a similar pattern to _property injection_, but it uses a method to pass dependencies to a dependent instance.
+It is appropriate when the dependency is encapsulated as a private property.

 The following code defines Method Injection to `PetOwner3`: